stefanhx/python_project-1/README.md

-# python_project-1
+# Python_project-1
-Exploring the nature of GitHub and its functionality
+Exploring the nature of GitHub and its functionality.